 When devices, drives, or media are inoperable, it may be necessary to destroy them to ensure secure disposal.
 Destruction may also be required by some laws or regulations governing certain types of data.

 - Ask Property Disposition to destroy a device.
-See Declaring and Sending Surplus on the Property Disposition site for more information.
+Property Disposition shreds drives in its on-site shredder for $1 per device.

 - Destroy a device yourself (strongly discouraged).
 See Destroy Devices and Media for instructions.

 Certificates of Destruction Required for U-M Devices Declared as Surplus

 You are required to provide a Certificate of Destruction when taking U-M owned devices to Property Disposition if you have completed one of the secure disposal methods identified above or destroyed a device .
 The Certificate of Destruction must accompany the U-M Property Disposition Declaration of Surplus Form which is also required for all U-M property that a department or unit no longer needs.

 - If you execute KillDisk to securely erase a device, the program will automatically generate a Certificate of Destruction at its conclusion.

 - If you use another method to securely erase or physically destroy media or devices, you must attach a completed copy of this Certificate of Destruction (PDF) to the equipment when you bring it to Property Disposition.
 If you are bringing multiple of the same media or device make and model, you can provide one certificate that lists individual serial numbers of each device.
 Your unit is required to maintain a scanned or hard copy of the Certificate of Destruction for three years after disposing of the device or media.
 You can download the certificate to Google Drive or your computer to fill out as an interactive PDF, or you can print it and fill it out by hand.